Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 Sector: Banking & Financial

-In September 2021, Baraja raised a new funding round of $40 million to further raise the bar on its Spectrum-Scan LiDAR breakthrough technology.
+In September 2021, Baraja raised a new funding round of $40 million to raise the bar on its Spectrum-Scan LiDAR breakthrough technology.
 (Source: Oil & Gas Technology)

 “Quite an impressive move from Baraja.
 Besides, the combination of the two great minds behind the company has it breaking new ground.”